qwet11/Resume/Resume.md

 ### HTML
 ![HTML](https://progress-bar.dev/70/?width=400)
 > HTML has a soft spot in my heart, as it is the first language that I learned to code in.
-I am competent programming with HTML
+I am competent programming with HTML, and have been SoloLearn certified.

 ### CSS
 ![CSS](https://progress-bar.dev/50/?width=400)
 > I know the basics of CSS programming, and am working to strengthen my skills in this language.
+I have been SoloLearn certified.

 ### Javascript
 ![Javascript](https://progress-bar.dev/50/?width=400)
 > Similar to CSS, I know the basics of Javascript programming, and am working to strengthen my skills in this language.
+I have been SoloLearn certified.

 ### PHP
 ![PHP](https://progress-bar.dev/20/?width=400)
 > I know the basics of PHP programming, and am working to strengthen my skills in this language.
+I have been SoloLearn certified.